 Being aware of these cognitive biases is a first step toward overcoming them—toward actually seeing the novel solutions that might be staring you right in the face.

 The second step is getting second opinions and feedback.

 For sales reps, “beginner’s luck” comes from soliciting fresh opinions and ideas from subject matter experts and peers.
 This exposes them to alternate visions and approaches, helping them see the world with a fresh pair of eyes.

 For these reasons, many experts recommend that people tackle problems in group settings.
 In a group, reps can hear from newbies and seasoned pros, debate ideas and discuss best practices.
 And if they aren’t able to physically get together in the same place at the same time, they can use tools such as Allego’s learning and readiness platform to gather and share new ideas and best practices.

 With Allego, every sales rep can instantly access the collective wisdom of their peers and other subject matter experts so that a second opinion is always within reach.
 Veteran salespeople can tap the fresh perspectives of beginners, and beginners can absorb the experience and expertise of seasoned colleagues.

 When there’s instability in every industry, you need clear communication and greater collaboration among peers and managers.
 This is how your organization can make and distribute its own “beginner’s luck.”

-Watch our on-demand webinar to learn how technology can help maintain your momentum in today’s uncertain climate: How to Reassure Client-Facing Teams in Turbulent Times.
+Watch our on-demand sales webinar to learn how technology can help maintain your momentum in today’s uncertain climate: How to Reassure Client-Facing Teams in Turbulent Times.